jgrowl/joinem/README.md

 personal information will not be comprimised by a bug or an adulterated version of this software.
 Use this at your own risk!

+# about

+This is a bot that will refresh a product page on newegg or amazon at a configurable rate.
+The bot will check to see if the item is in stock and that the price is below a configurable amount.
+If so, the item will be purchased by going through whatever process is specific to the vendor.
+This requires being able to skip advertisements, surveys, insurance offers, etc. The bot will use all default options set on each site so it is important that the correct address and credit card is selected.

 # run